kamejoko80/gnu-tools-build-guide/build_arm_none_eabi_gcc_mysys2.md

-# Build arm-none-eabi gnu toolchains on Windows MinGW MSys2:
+# Build arm-none-eabi gnu toolchains on Windows MinGW MSys2 (Compilation is ok but it doesn't work)

 ## 1) Download source tarballs: